Chile face nemesis Brazil in World Cup knockout

 They were knocked out then by, guess who, Brazil.

-With both teams more comfortable in attack than defense, the match in Belo Horizonte's Mineirao stadium could be a rip-roarer as they go straight for each other's defensive weak points.
+With both teams more comfortable in attack than defence, the match in Belo Horizonte's Mineirao stadium could be a rip-roarer as they go straight for each other's defensive weak points.

-Even the normally staid state capital and business center, Belo Horizonte, is turning ever more yellow in the run-up.
+Even the normally staid state capital and business centre, Belo Horizonte, is turning ever more yellow in the run-up.

 The team, who are confidently predicting World Cup glory, are likely to reshuffle a bit from the Cameroon game, with Fernandinho set to replace Paulinho from the start to give the midfield more thrust and fluidity in feeding Neymar and Hulk.

-In advance of the game, Neymar has warned his defense to keep tricky Barcelona team mate Sanchez in their pockets.
+In advance of the game, Neymar has warned his defence to keep tricky Barcelona team mate Sanchez in their pockets.

 "Alexis is a star," he said.
 "I admire him a lot.
 He's a great player and we need to be careful with him.
 We can't leave him any space."